Snoozeds/lastfm-embed/README.md

 ## Notes

 - All tracks in the preview can use last.fm's **default image** (`/public/images/default.jpg`) if a real album cover is not available.
+- The `/stats` endpoint may take a long time to load, because of this the stats themselves are cached for 30 mins.
+The 'streak' also caps out at 1 year, and will display '1 year+' if reached, because I don't want to completely overwhelm last.fm's api, or my own.

 ---